r-spatialecology/landscapemetrics/README.md

 includes, besides bug reports, especially the idea to include new metrics and functions.
-Therefore, in case you want to suggest new metrics or functions and in the best case even contribute code, we warmly welcome to do so\!
+Therefore, in case you want to suggest new metrics or functions and in the best case even contribute code, we warmly welcome to do so!
 For more information see [CONTRIBUTING](CONTRIBUTING.md).

 Maintainers and contributors must follow this repository’s [CODE OF